November 13, 2020 02:05 PM | by Nada Abbady

-Marriage counseling, couples therapy, or whatever you prefer to call it, is a type of psychotherapy in which partners in a romantic relationship seek help from a licensed therapist with clinical experience working with couples to resolve conflict and improve their relationship satisfaction, using therapeutic methods as couples counseling exercises and more.
+Marriage counseling, couples therapy, or whatever you prefer to call it, is a type of psychotherapy in which partners in a romantic relationship seek help from a licensed therapist.
+It can help resolve conflict and improve their relationship satisfaction, using therapeutic methods as couples counseling exercises and more.
 Practicing couples therapy vary but it usually involves the following elements.

 - A focus on a specific problem.

-- Active participation on the part of the therapist in treating the relationship itself, rather than each individual separately.
+- Active participation from the therapist in treating the relationship itself, rather than each individual separately.